citusdata/citus_docs/develop/reference_dml.rst

 In Citus there are three ways that inserting from a select statement can happen.
 The first is if the source tables and destination table are :ref:`colocated <colocation>`, and the select/insert statements both include the distribution column.
 In this case Citus can push the ``INSERT … SELECT`` statement down for parallel execution on all nodes.

-The second way of executing an ``INSERT … SELECT`` statement is by repartioning the results of the result set into chunks, and sending those chunks among workers to matching destination table shards.
+The second way of executing an ``INSERT … SELECT`` statement is by repartitioning the results of the result set into chunks, and sending those chunks among workers to matching destination table shards.
 Each worker node can insert the values into local destination shards.

 The repartitioning optimization can happen when the SELECT query doesn't require a merge step on the coordinator.
 It doesn't work with the following SQL features, which require a merge step: